frankchang1000/ShooterStopper/README.md

 ## Why ShooterStopper❓
-Because June 3rd is National Gun Violence Day, our team wanted to spread awareness by creating ShooterStopper.
-As the innocent lives that are lost due to school shootings are irreplaceable, we want to prevent further school shootings to ensure the safety of students everywhere.
+As June 3rd is National Gun Violence Day, our team wanted to spread awareness by creating ShooterStopper.
+We want to prevent the innocent lives that are lost due to school shootings and the grief that the victims loved ones experience as the damage irreversible.

 <p align="center">
   <img src="https://github.com/frankchang1000/ShooterStopper/blob/main/docs/slides/statisitics.png", width="800"/>